-- Review the necessary examination and evaluation process for craniopharyngioma.
+- Review the necessary evaluation process for craniopharyngioma.

 - Explain the importance of improving care coordination on the interprofessional healthcare team to enhance the delivery of care for patients with craniopharyngioma.

 Craniopharyngiomas are rare, benign tumors of the central nervous system.
-Craniopharyngiomas are epithelial tumors that typically arise in the suprasellar area of the brain; extending to involve the hypothalamus, optic chiasm, cranial nerves, third ventricle, and major blood vessels.
+Craniopharyngiomas are epithelial tumors that typically arise in the suprasellar area of the brain, extending to involve the hypothalamus, optic chiasm, cranial nerves, third ventricle, and major blood vessels.
 It can produce a wide array of symptoms such as headaches, nausea, and vomiting, visual and endocrine disturbances.
 It represents a special challenge for the physicians treating it; these physicians commonly include neurosurgeons, neuro-ophthalmologists, neurologists, endocrinologists, and pediatricians.
-Curative surgeries are extremely difficult due to their location and infiltration to the surrounding structures.
-Further, the quality of life is compromised due to the development of multiple complications including pan-hypopituitarism, visual problems, obesity, and mental disorders.
+Curative surgeries are extremely difficult due to their location and infiltration into the surrounding structures.
+Further, the quality of life is compromised due to the development of multiple complications, including panhypopituitarism, visual problems, obesity, and mental disorders.

 The metaplastic theory is related to the development of PCP, which is primarily seen in adults.
-The adenohypophyseal cells of the pars tuberalis can undergo metaplasia and result in the formation of squamous cell nests; which further proliferates and leads to PCP.
+The adenohypophyseal cells of the pars tuberalis can undergo metaplasia and result in the formation of squamous cell nests, which further proliferates and leads to PCP.
 Somatic mutation in BRAF has been associated with PCP.
-BRAF activated the mitogen-activated protein kinase(MAPK) pathways; which is usually upregulated in cancer.
+BRAF activated the mitogen-activated protein kinase(MAPK) pathways, which are usually upregulated in cancer.

 Craniopharyngioma has an incidence of 0.5 to 2 cases per million persons per year.
 Craniopharyngiomas can be recognized at any age.
-It is generally considered as a pediatric disease accounting for 1.2-4% of all intracranial tumors, however, approximately half of the craniopharyngiomas are diagnosed in adults.
+It is generally considered a pediatric disease accounting for 1.2 to 4% of all intracranial tumors; however, approximately half of the craniopharyngiomas are diagnosed in adults.
 It has a classical bimodal age distribution, with an increased incidence rate in 5 to 14 years and 50 to 74 years of age.
 There is no statistical difference in the incidence based on gender, race, and geographical location.
 Familial cases of craniopharyngioma have been reported only in 2 families.

 Craniopharyngioma has a very high recurrence rate of approximately 50%.
 It also has high survival rates (83% to 96% five-year survival and 65% to 100% 10-year survival) but also carries similar rates of morbidity, with almost all patients developing some sequelae.